carlosjhr64/pkg-goto/README.md

 it shifts out ./bin from PATH.
 Likewise, if it finds a ./lib directory, it prepends ./lib to RUBYLIB, else it shifts out ./lib from RUBYLIB.
+If it finds ./bin, ./pkg, and ./src, it sets GOPATH to the directory path.
 Finally, if it finds a .theme file, it sets the fisherman theme to that specified in the file (unless already set to it).